dumblob/ULKL/README.md

 This project offers you a solution which mitigates among others the above-mentioned issues by introducing an **easy-to-remember** and **easy-to-learn** way of having conceptually-uniform keyboard layout for each latin-based language.

 The layout design idea is thus: **put the nationalized characters at places, where your fingers expect them to be without any modifiers** (modifiers are keys like `Shift` `Ctrl` `Alt` etc.).
 In other words, typing `č` will use the same finger as typing `c`.
 The same holds for `Č` and `C` - even here, only one modifier is needed for both cases - the `Shift`.
 This allows one to very quicky switch between layouts without the need to learn anything.
 Exceptions to this rule, where finger overloading would happen, still guarantee a position of the symbol enough logical to be learned in a second.
-The following graphics explains it on the `czed` (xml variant) example.
+The following graphics explains it on the `czed` (ltgt variant) example.

 FIXME add here a colorful picture (animated gif?)